-- Entries should be completed online at fairentry.com.
-Families should use their 4-H Online ID and password to log in.
-Instructions are available at https://extension.illinois.edu/sites/default/files/family\fair\entry\instructions to enroll in exhibits.pdf. - If a member does not enter their exhibit classes in Fair Entry, they will not be eligible to show.
+• Entries should be completed online at fairentry.com.
+If a member does not enter their exhibit classes in Fair Entry by the posted deadline, they will not be eligible to show.

 ILLINOIS 4-H CODE OF CONDUCT

 The opportunity to participate in or attend 4-H activities is a privilege and not a right.
 All 4-H participants - youth, families, volunteers, and Extension staff - who participate in or attend any activity or event sponsored by the University of Illinois Extension 4-H Youth Development Program are expected to uphold the values of the Illinois 4-H program and conduct themselves according to the following standards.
 These standards also apply to online 4-H activity, including social media and internet presence.